Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 Stalls should be adequately screened at the sides and back to prevent risk of contamination.

-Any table coverings must be of appropriate material that can be maintained in clean condition during trading hours.
+Any table coverings must be of appropriate material that can kept in clean condition during trading hours.
+Bare wood surfaces should be avoided.

 Delivery vehicles and/or containers must be kept clean and only used to transport foods.

-Containers used to hold food (.g. boxes) in vehicles and/or containers must not be used for transporting anything other than foods.
+Containers used to hold food (e.g. boxes) in vehicles and/or containers must not be used for transporting anything other than foods.

 Water containers should be emptied and sanitised inside and out daily (particularly around the cap area).